dishadas168/Misogyny-in-Reddit--An-Analysis/Reddit Misogynist Posts Analysis/README.md

 **Data Properties**

-- Features of data used in this project:
+Features of data used in this project:

 ![img6](images/img6.JPG)

 **Experimental Setup**

-- Lexicon of Misogynistic words had a selection from these categories:  Belittling, Flipping the narrative, homophobia, hostility, patriarchy, physical violence, racism, sexual violence and stoicism
+Lexicon of Misogynistic words had a selection from these categories:  Belittling, Flipping the narrative, homophobia, hostility, patriarchy, physical violence, racism, sexual violence and stoicism.

-- The analysis was done on Google Colaboratory and Kaggle
+The analysis was done on Google Colaboratory and Kaggle
     - Runtime Type: Python3
     - Hardware Accelerator: GPU
     - RAM: 12 GB